-Less than 1 per cent of Hong Kong's electricity consumption is supplied by renewable energy sources (see Figure 2-1)(EMSD 2020).
+Less than 1 percent of Hong Kong's electricity consumption is supplied by renewable energy sources (Figure 6).
 Hong Kong's Climate Action Plan 2030+ indicates a renewable energy target of 3-4 percent by 2030, but other research suggests the city should aim much higher in this field.
 (Hong Kong Steering Committee on Climate Change 2017).
-This chapter examines the potential of WtE, solar power, and wind power in Hong Kong.
+This Chapter examines the potential of WtE, solar power, and wind power in Hong Kong.

-Waste-to-Energy
+Waste to Energy